mauroreisvieira/personal-website/docs/blog/what-s-new-in-javascript.md

-Some of the new features are still proposal / not compatible in all browsers.\
-So if you are playing with the code, try to use Google Chrome.
+Some of the new features are still proposal, so if you are playing with the code, try to use **Google Chrome**.

 ### Private Fields